 - The legislation does not address documentation of the existing lease agreements, or loan agreements.
 We expect many banks to require copies of loan and lease agreements as part of their package to demonstrate that the payments qualify.

 This list shows what is required by the legislation.
 Other than the items noted as not required by the CARES Act language, all this information is required in order to receive loan forgiveness.
 Individual banks might require additional documentation.
-If you gather this information now, it should speed the process of getting some or all your PPP loan forgiven.
+If you gather this information now, it should speed up the process of getting some or all your PPP loan forgiven.

 The SBA is issuing frequent updates to its guidance on the PPP loan program.
 We encourage all businesses to work closely with their CPA to plan for using the loan proceeds in a way that maximizes the benefit of the loan program.